-Contrary to popular belief, people do still repair their clothing — or would like to if they had time.
-If you can sew on buttons, alter pants or fix a hem, you can tap into the market.
+Contrary to popular belief, people still repair their clothing — or would like to if they had time.
+If you can sew on buttons, alter pants or hem them, you can tap into the market.

 Sometimes you can get started by advertising at dry cleaning and laundry businesses.